Lugnagappul/Log na gCapall

 Ogham Stones

 At Lugnagappul in a field known as Pairc na Fola, where an ancient battle took place, is a small cairn called Cnoc na Fola, 'hill of Blood' which is said to be the burial place of those killed in the battle.
 There are a number of standing stones around the perimeter of the cairn, two of which bear ogham inscriptions.
+The most northerly of these two stones, pictured below right, is a pulvinar standing at 0.8 metres high and 1.3 metres in circumference this Ogham stone bears the inscription, GOSSUCTTIAS.

-The ogham stone immediately South of this stone is also a pulvinar but looks like a standing stone from the North as the stone has been split longitudinally, pictured below, from the South side the inscription reads,
+The ogham stone immediately south of this stone, or in the centre of the three, is also a pulvinar pictured below left.
+It looks like a standing stone from the north as the stone has been split longitudinally, from the south side the inscription reads, GAMICUNAS.
+This stone is 0.8 metres in height, 0.45 metres wide and 0.24 metres thick.

 Situated: From Dingle head East on the N86 after 9 kilometres take a right turn for Minard after approx 1 kilometre you will come to a gate on your left, the cairn can be seen from here just to the right of the gate.